alexscheelmeyer/docker-wrap/README.md

 if (hello) console.log(hello);
 ```

-The response is the text output from running the `hello-world` image.
+The response is the text output from running the `hello-world` image or `null` if it failed.

 ### `ps` Command
 This wraps `docker ps` to get the currently running containers: